Amusing Permutation Representations of Group Extensions

-For notational convenience, we will write, for example, $a(bS)= [1, S]$ to indicate that as a set, $abS=S$, and there is a $1/4$ rotation in the cyclic order of the elements.
-Thus the action of $a$ upon the cosets is given as:
+For notational convenience, we will write, for example, $b(aS)= [1/4, S]$ to indicate that as a set, $abS=S$, and there is a $1/4$ rotation in the cyclic order of the elements.
+The actions of $a$ and $b$ upon the cosets are given as: